contactandyc/another-c-library/website/ebook/9-pool/index.md

 }
 ```

-We could allocate the desired memory and the pool_node_t structure together.
-If we did that, we wouldn't need the void *m parameter, and the memory requested could just exist after the pool_node_t structure.
+We could allocate the desired memory and the pool\_node\_t structure together.
+If we did that, we wouldn't need the void *m parameter, and the memory requested could simply exist after the pool\_node\_t structure.

 ```c
 typedef struct pool_node_s {